Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Findings

 McGill University explicitly recommends students to self-censor the input for GenAI \textit{``by removing personally identifying information.''} Interestingly, we observe that UC Berkeley offers a fine-grained classification of allowable data to be used by specific GenAI services.
 For example, while \textit{``Publicly-available information (Protection Level P1) can be used freely in all generative AI tools''}, \textit{``...Zoom AI Companion (pilot only) [are] approved for use with P2 information, providing everyone actively consents to its use each time.''} The reference also discusses disabled GenAI features which can replace human meeting attendees with bots.
 However, they fall short in discussing the possible unique privacy implications of these services for individuals to make more informed decisions, e.g., hijacked GenAI bots that produce harmful information.

-Some university guidelines liaise individual instructors and researchers to offer privacy rights and options when they involve GenAI into their teaching and research.
+Some university guidelines ask individual instructors and researchers to offer privacy rights and options when they involve GenAI into their teaching and research.
 LSE suggests instructors offer opt-out options for students.

-\textit{``Please consider offering students a choice to opt-out of using a system if they have concerns about the cost, privacy, security or other issues related to the technology.''} (LSE)
+\begin{leftquote} \textit{``Please consider offering students a choice to opt-out of using a system if they have concerns about the cost, privacy, security or other issues related to the technology.''} (LSE) \end{leftquote}

 Likewise, UC Berkeley emphasizes the importance for researchers to obtain \textit{``explicit and informed consent from individuals before collecting, processing, or using their data in GenAI systems.''}.